emyller/mandoo-docs/intro/overview.rst

 This is just a quick overview about the project.
 You'll find a lot more on the other sections of the documentation.
 Some suggestions for you to proceed are:

-* :ref:`Philosophies <intro-philosophies>` - discover the internal ideas of the project and why it exists.
+* :doc:`Philosophies <philosophies>` - discover the internal ideas of the project and why it exists.
-* :ref:`Installation <intro-installation>` - put Mandoo in your page and give it a new breathe.
+* :doc:`Installation <installation>` - put Mandoo in your page and give it a new breathe.
-* :ref:`Starting <intro-starting>` - walk your first steps with your brand new powers.
-* :ref:`Get involved <extra-get-involved>` - join our community and let us kill your doubts or come share your good will with us.